Click Fraud Definition

 Top 5 Most Targeted:

-- Legal Services: 45%+ fraud rate (high-CPC keywords like "personal injury lawyer")
+- Legal Services: among the highest fraud exposure (high-CPC keywords like "personal injury lawyer")

 Why: High CPCs ($20-$300/click) make fraud profitable for criminals.